 2. The focus will be mainly on ACTIVE management consulting job seekers

-25% chance doesn’t equate to a lot of effort so as a result all the recruiters will focus on active and easy to find candidates.
+25% chance doesn’t equate to a lot of effort so as a result, all the recruitment agencies will focus on active and easy-to-find candidates.
 There is nothing wrong with active consulting job seekers at all, but this is very much a “tip of the iceberg” strategy: in a market with candidate shortages you have to be looking for “passive” candidates too.
-It also involves them all fishing in the same small pool so four agencies definitely won’t find you four times as many candidates.
+It also involves them all fishing in the same small pool so using four recruitment agencies definitely won’t find you four times as many candidates.

 THE ALTERNATIVE – offer a period of exclusivity.